The orthopedic surgeons at Advanced Orthopedics and Hand Surgery are able to offer Xiaflex Treatment in Wayne and

 Depending on the severity of the contracture you may be at risk for skin tears which are usually minor and heal over the next couple weeks.
 We may also use night splinting for several weeks after manipulation of the cord.
-The treatment is intended to be a permanent solution to the contracture, although there is always a chance for new cords to develop or reform.
+We intend the treatment to be a permanent solution to the contracture, although there is always a chance for new cords to develop or reform.
 The enzyme injection is a great treatment option for patients who want to avoid surgery and have a quick return to function.

 Xiaflex is only available upon the recommendation of your hand surgeon, by prescription only, so make an appointment today to see if you qualify.
-Experienced hand surgeons like Drs.
-Ghobadi and Dr. DeNoble have used Xiaflex with dramatic and satisfying results and would like you to benefit from this wonderful new treatment option.
+Experienced hand surgeons like Dr. Ghobadi and Dr. DeNoble have used Xiaflex with dramatic and satisfying results and would like you to benefit from this wonderful new treatment option.